 Driving on the streets, roads, and highways of Virginia is a privilege.
 Not only must any driver pass a test to obtain a license, but they must continue to drive in a way that does not violate the rules of the road or place other people in an unnecessary risk of harm.

 While many of the Commonwealth’s laws concerning safe driving are straightforward, this cannot be said for many allegations of aggressive driving.
 Officers can charge a driver with this offense, if, in their opinion, that driving was done at an excessive speed or involved a carelessness towards the safety of others.

 Making matters worse, many moving violations are automatic instances of reckless motor vehicle operation.
 Incidents involving racing, excessive speeding, and even improper lane changes are all criminal offenses that can bring severe penalties.

 This offense is a rare moving violation that is a criminal offense.
 A conviction for any reckless driving offense will create a criminal record, could require you to pay a fine, and can even result in you going to jail.
 This is saying nothing about the administrative penalties to your driver’s license and insurance that are impossible to avoid.
 It is clear that a conviction can affect every part of your life.

 A Virginia reckless driving lawyer may be able to help you.
 They can work to investigate the incident that led to the arrest.
 Was the arrest the result of an automatic charge or was the decision to file these charges made at the officer’s discretion?
-An attorney could then work to create a defense strategy to help you during every stage of the case from arrest, to arraignment, to pre-trial hearings, to a final trial.
+A defense attorney could then work to create a defense strategy to help you during every stage of the case from arrest, to arraignment, to pre-trial hearings, to a final trial.